Fear Before

 Fear Before (originally known as Fear Before the March of Flames) was an American post-hardcore band formed in Aurora, Colorado.
 As stated in their Alternative Press podcast, their name originates from a Denver Post newspaper headline about the 2002 Hayman fire titled "The Fear Before The March of Flames."
 They released their debut album Odd How People Shake in 2003 with a re-release in January 2004, second album Art Damage in September 2004, third album The Always Open Mouth in September 2006, and fourth album Fear Before in October 2008.
 In 2010 the band announced they were going into an indefinite hiatus.
+In creating their music, the band drew inspiration from bands such as Botch, Converge and The Blood Brothers.